 Boutique hotel La Fiermontina is an homage to Antonia Fiermonte and the two artists who loved her.
 The garden shares its ancient city walls with Lecce, but inside you’ll find minimalist style, a carefully curated art collection, and a modern Pugliese restaurant.
-Please note, the hotel will only be available for private hire until 28 August 2020.

 Get this when you book through us: